 - 8.34 Local Plan strategic policy E5 sets out the approach to the conservation, restoration and enhancement of biodiversity in Test Valley.
 The policy provides a level of protection to habitats and species which is proportionate to their status and takes into account their individual importance and as part of a wider network.
-This approach reflects national planning policy. - 8.35 There are six designated Sites of Importance for Nature Conservation (SINCs) wholly or partly within the Neighbourhood Area and one Road Verge of Ecological Importance (Plan 11).
+This approach reflects national planning policy.29 - 8.35 There are seven designated Sites of Importance for Nature Conservation (SINCs) wholly or partly within the Neighbourhood Area and one Road Verge of Ecological Importance (Plan 11).
 The NDP Evidence Statement for this policy provides full details of the reasons for their designation.
-They are: - TV0299 Church Meadow, 1.6 ha. of unimproved grassland between the River Anton and Upper Clatford which supports a flora and fauna characteristic of waterlogged conditions. - TV0275 Anna Valley Watercress Beds, 1.98 ha. of open freshwater to the north of Foundry Road at Anna Valley, supporting a range of aquatic communities including the stream water-crowfoot, a Hampshire priority species. - TV0210 Upper Oakcuts Copse, 15.58 ha. of ancient semi-natural woodland in the south of the Neighbourhood Area.
-An adjoining SINC TV0232 Clatford Oakcuts extends into the neighbouring parish of Goodworth Clatford. - TV0331 the River Anton, a chalk river supporting a wide variety of plants and invertebrates together with water vole, white-clawed crayfish and otter. - TV0599 land adjacent to the A303, 0.5 ha. of unimproved grassland.
-The adjacent RV149 and RV152 road verges are home to chalk flora.
+They are: - TV299 Church Meadow, 1.6 ha. of unimproved grassland between the River Anton and Upper Clatford which supports a flora and fauna characteristic of waterlogged conditions. - TV275 Anna Valley Watercress Beds, 1.98 ha. of open freshwater to the north of Foundry Road at Anna Valley, supporting a range of aquatic communities including the stream water-crowfoot, a Hampshire priority species. - TV210 Upper Oakcuts Copse, 15.58 ha. of ancient semi-natural woodland in the south of the Neighbourhood Area.
+An adjoining SINC TV232 Clatford Oakcuts extends into the neighbouring parish of Goodworth Clatford. - TV331 the River Anton, a chalk river supporting a wide variety of plants and invertebrates together with water vole, white-clawed crayfish and otter. - TV599 land adjacent to the A303, 0.5 ha. of unimproved grassland.
+The adjacent RV149 road verge is home to chalk flora. - TV609 Pillhill Brook, a chalk river that flows into the River Anton with confirmed records of otter and water vole along its length.

-&lt;sup>29 NPPF paragraph 174 and 175.
+29 NPPF paragraph 174 and 175.